paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 <img src="AudioClips2.png" width="50%">

 The reference to `AudioClips` is optional.
-It is only there so that we can change the fields in the editor without going to the asset.
+It is only there so we can change the fields in the editor without going to the asset.

 If you are calling `Play` from code, then you can supply an `AudioSource` or a game object that has an audio source component.